 With locations in Memphis, Southaven and Cordova, Mr. P’s has been a local favorite for over 20 years.
 Not only do they offer fantastic wings, the atmosphere is perfect for getting together with friends to watch the next big game.
 Get their wings whole, party style (dummies and flats), or boneless in any of their nine delicious flavors.

 Established in 2001, Uncle Lou’s is known for its mouth watering fried chicken.
-The place is so good, in fact, that it was featured by Guy Fieri in a 2008 episode of Diners, Drive-Ins and Dives.
-It’s also ranked, however, as a local favorite for classic chicken wings.
-Uncle Lou’s keeps it simple, offering guests four flavors to choose from (homestyle, sweet spicy love, mild or hot) but each rich flavor is well worth the spotlight.
+The place is so good, in fact, that it was featured by Guy Fieri in a 2008 episode of Diners, Drive-Ins and Dives as well as one in 2020.
+It’s also ranked as a local favorite for classic chicken wings.
+Uncle Lou’s keeps it simple, offering guests four flavors to choose from (homestyle, sweet spicy love, mild or hot), but each rich flavor is well worth the spotlight.